 This means you can track individual buying behaviours and long-term value.
 This Lifetime Customer Value (LTCV) is a critical measure in subscription models.
 It puts a value on individual customer loyalty.

 This is important because you often have to spend more to acquire customers (your CPA) with subscription models.
 Getting their commitment will cost you more than getting a one-off purchase.
-But, the extra spend’s offset by the higher long-term value.
+However, the extra spend is offset by the higher long-term value.
 You keep customers loyal.
 They keep buying.
 You make more money.

-You’re asking for a commitment from customers.
-Their experience needs to reward that commitment.
+You’re asking customers to commit.
+Their experience has to reward that commitment.

-You need to look at every interaction the customers when they sign up.
-Work out how to make each of them as simple, relevant and enjoyable as you can.
+You should look at every interaction you have with these customers.
+Work out how to make each one as simple, relevant and enjoyable as you can.

 Don’t settle for meeting customer expectations.
 Go out of your way to exceed them.

-Delight your customers and they’ll tell their friends about you.
-Many subscription models pick up new customers by getting positive word of mouth recommendations.
+Delight your customers and they’ll tell their friends.
+Many subscription models get new customers from this positive word of mouth.

-Delight customers with unexpected gifts.
-Thank them when they recommend you. (e.g. on social media or product review sites).
-Make sure you deal with issues quickly.
-Small acts like this have a big impact on your brand’s reputation.
+For example, send them unexpected gifts.
+Thank them for recommending you. (e.g. on social media or product review sites).
+Deal with any issues quickly.
+Such small acts can have a big impact on customers.

 Plan for churn

 Churn is inevitable with subscription models.
 No customer buys forever.
-All you can do is try to plan for it and try to keep it as low as you can.
+All you can do is plan for it and try to keep it as low as you can.

-For example, if you target a specific age group (say babies or children for example) and you know customers stop buying after a certain age, you can predict that churn rate.
+For example, if you target a specific age group (young children or teenagers, for example) and you know customers stop buying after a certain age, you can predict your churn rate.
 Aim to pull “in” new younger customers as older customers move “out” to reduce the impact of churn.

-To predict churn rate, you can look at your customer sales history if your model’s already up and running.
+To predict churn rate, you can look at your sales history if you’re already up and running.
 If not, look at what happens in other businesses by looking at online forums or industry standard churn rates.

 Use customer data to analyse your activity

-This measurement matters because as we said earlier the cost per acquisition (CPA) can be high.
+This measurement matters because the cost per acquisition (CPA) on subscription models can be high.
 With the right data, you can work where you need invest to grow the business.

 Find customers most likely to stay loyal

-But deal-focussed shoppers aren’t loyal to brands.
+But deal-focused shoppers aren’t loyal to brands.
 They shop around.
 That lack of loyalty is bad for subscription models.

-Remember, if they don’t make a commitment to a regular purchase, that could cost you.
+Remember, if they don’t commit to buying regularly, it’ll cost you.

-For example, consider setting minimum sign-up periods with better discounts for longer commitments.
-Add cancellation or drop-out fees to discourage deal hunters.
+For example, set minimum sign-up periods with better discounts for longer commitments.
+Or add cancellation fees to discourage deal hunters.

-You need to look for the balance between being attractive to more loyal customers, but also putting off the deal hunters.
-Finding this balance helps you drive sales and profitability.
+You should look to balance being attractive to more loyal customers, but also putting off the deal hunters.
+The right balance helps you drive sales and profitability.

-Watch out for free trials for example.
+Watch out for free trials, for example.
 These can pull in more initial customers, but they discourage loyalty.
 Plus, it’s hard to get people to pay for something they’ve already had for free.
-It primes them to associate you with being free. (see our article on behavioural science for more on priming).
+It primes them to associate you with being free.
+(See our behavioural science article for more on priming).

-If nobody currently offers a subscription, it can take longer to persuade customers of the benefits of buying through that model.
-But if you succeed, there’s a competitive advantage benefit to being first mover.
+If no one currently offers subscriptions, it’ll take longer to persuade customers of the benefits of buying via subscription models.
+But if you manage it, you’ll get the competitive advantage of being the first mover.